Deepening Virginia political crisis threatens Democrats' hold on governorship

 Meanwhile, pressure on Lieutenant Governor Justin Fairfax, 39, intensified as his accuser released a statement alleging that he had forced himself on her sexually in a hotel room during the 2004 Democratic National Convention.

-The allegation first surfaced obliquely Sunday on the Political Big Leagues website, which two days earlier published the photo from Northam’s yearbook of a man in blackface standing beside a masked individual dressed in the hooded robe of the white supremacist group the Ku Klux Klan.
+The allegation first surfaced obliquely Sunday on the Big League Politics website, which two days earlier published the photo from Northam’s yearbook of a man in blackface standing beside a masked individual dressed in the hooded robe of the white supremacist group the Ku Klux Klan.

 Fairfax on Wednesday again denied wrongdoing, insisting his encounter with the woman was consensual, adding, “I wish her no harm or humiliation.”